Celebrating Ikebana Together

 Our mission is to cultivate a vibrant community that fosters creativity and appreciation for Ikebana, while providing resources and support for both beginners and experienced artists.
-Our goal is to become an Ikebana International Chartered Chapter.
 We aim to connect individuals through shared experiences and cultural exchange.
 Our members gain the opportunity to learn about ikebana of many different schools – their inspirations, styles, philosophy, history, and techniques.

 What Can You Expect?

 Members can expect engaging virtual presentations, cultural programs, and a space to share their creations and insights.
+Membership, renewable annually, runs from July 1st through June 30th each year for $35.00 (fiscal year 2026-2027).
+We use the funds to pay for the programming and basic costs for the group.
 Our community celebrates the beauty of Ikebana while fostering a sense of belonging and appreciation for Japanese culture.

 Dedicated to inspiring Ikebana practitioners worldwide.